AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

   line.error(1);
 ```

-<br>If you want to define a total error value and/or the upper and lower error values, you should use the special methods:
+If you want to define a total error value and/or the upper and lower error values, you should use the special methods:

 <table width="400" border="1" class="dtTABLE">
 <tbody><tr>